michal-bures/konkr_data/ai-chatter/default.md

 - You can't be allowed to get away with such unchecked expansion.
 - Somebody has to resist you.
 - It's time to put your ambitions in check.
-- It's time to reign you in a bit.
+- It's time to rein you in a bit.
 - Your greed must be put in check.

 ### Justify based on past grievances